Generational Leadership for Inclusion and Diversity in the Workplace

 Facts: Although commonly misunderstood, millennials aren’t looking to switch jobs frequently; they’re merely seeking more beneficial positions that align with their life goals; a Gallup study stated that what Millenials want is a job that feels worthwhile.

-4. Generation Z: born between 2001 and 2020
+4. Generation Z: Born Between 2001 and 2020

 Stereotypes: Gen-Zs are raised in a world where technology is ubiquitous, and access to information is available at the touch of a button.
 They grew up with social media and have been exposed to the world through it.
-Hence, the stereotype that they are obsessed with social media, job-hoppers, and have poor interpersonal skills.
+Hence, the stereotype is that they are obsessed with social media, job-hoppers, and have poor interpersonal skills.

 Facts: According to Stanford scholar Roberta Katz who has been researching Gen Z to better understand them.
 Gen-Z’s are highly collaborative and have a pragmatic attitude.
-They care about non-hierarchal leadership.
+They care about non-hierarchical leadership.
 They are indeed tech-savvy, but the result of the research showed that their favorite form of communication is “in person.”

 Stereotyping Gap